cdapio/cdap/cdap-docs/examples-manual/source/examples/purchase.rst

     customers' purchase history in the *history* Dataset.
   - Request the ``PurchaseHistoryService`` retrieve from the *history* Dataset the purchase history of a user.
   - Execute a SQL query over the *history* Dataset.
-You can do this using a series of ``curl`` calls, or more conveniently using the :ref:`Command-line Interface: <cli>`.
+You can do this using a series of ``curl`` calls, or more conveniently using the :ref:`Command Line Interface: <cli>`.

 **Note:** Because the PurchaseHistoryWorkFlow is only scheduled to run at 4:00 A.M., you should not start it manually until after entering the first customers' purchases, or the